Geometry of the moduli space of $n$-pointed K3 surfaces of genus 11: Introduction

 \section{Introduction}

-Let $\Fgn$ be the moduli space of tuples $(S,H,x_1,\ldots,x_n)$, where $(S,H)$ is a polarized $K3$ surface of genus $g$ and $x_1,\ldots,x_n\in S$ are $n$ ordered marked points on it.
-Mukai in \cite{M1}, \cite{M2}, \cite{M3}, \cite{M4} and \cite{M5} established structure theorems for $\cal{F}_g$ in the range $g\leq 12$ and $g=13,16,18,20$.
+Let $\Fgn$ be the moduli space of tuples $(S,H,x_1,\ldots,x_n)$, where $(S,H)$ is a primitively polarized $K3$ surface of genus $g$ and $x_1,\ldots,x_n\in S$ are $n$ ordered marked points on $S$.
+Mukai in his celebrated series of papers \cite{M1, M2, M3, M4, M5} established structure theorems for $\cal{F}_g$ in the range $g\leq 12$ and $g=13,16,18,20$.
 Mukai's results imply the unirationality of $\cal{F}_g$ in this range.
-Farkas and Verra proved \cite[Thm.
-1.1]{FV2} the rationality of $\cal{F}_{14,1}$ and therefore the unirationality of $\cal{F}_{14}$.
-On the other hand, it is known that $\cal{F}_g$ is of general type for $g>62$ and for some other values $g\geq 47$, cf. \cite{GHS}.
+Farkas and Verra \cite[Thm.
+1.1]{FV2} proved the rationality of $\cal{F}_{14,1}$ and therefore the unirationality of $\cal{F}_{14}$.
+On the other hand, it is known that $\cal{F}_g$ is of general type for $g>62$ and for some other values $g\geq 47$, cf. \cite[Thm.
+1]{GHS}.
 The forgetful map

 is a morphism fibered in Calabi-Yau varieties.
 By Iitaka's easy addition formula,